-Films (available through streaming services or university library reserve):
+Films (available through streaming services):

 - 1. Jason DaSilva, When I Walk, ASX Lab, Inc. - 2.
 Sarah Polley, Stories We Tell, Lionsgate - 3.
-You Tube excerpts (TBA) of Spalding Gray, Swimming to Cambodia (filmed solo stage performance), Shout Factory/MGM
+Spalding Gray, Swimming to Cambodia (filmed solo stage performance), Shout Factory/MGM

-Attendance at live theatrical performance: Preacher Lawson, September 18, 2019, 7:00 and 9:00 pm performances, UFPA, Upstage at the Phillips Center, 3201 Hull Road on the UF campus, across the Southwest Rec Center on Hull Road.
-UF student tickets are \$10 and go on sale August 24th.
-Seating is extremely limited; you are advised to purchase your ticket immediately after they go on sale.
+Attendance at live theatrical performance: Paula Poundstone, Friday, March 20, 2020, 7:30 pm performance, UFPA, Phillips Center, 3201 Hull Road on the UF campus, across the Southwest Rec Center on Hull Road.
+UF student tickets are \$10 and go on sale February 3rd for performances occurring in March and April.
+Seating is limited; you are advised to purchase your ticket immediately after they go on sale.
 Tickets may be purchased online (performingarts.ufl.edu), by phone (352-392-2787) or in person at the Phillips Center Box Office.
-Box office hours are Mon.-Fri. noon to 6:00 pm (during August), Mon.-Sat. noon to 6:00 pm (Sept.-April), as well as two hours prior to each UFPA performance.
+Box office hours are Mon.-Sat. noon to 6:00 pm (Sept.-April), as well as two hours prior to each UFPA performance.
 If purchasing a ticket will be a hardship for you, you must discuss and make arrangements with the instructor by the end of the first week of the semester.
 UFPA advises that this performance may contain adult content.